Dog Spaying and Neutering

 How much does it cost to neuter/spay a dog?

 Spaying or neutering your dog involves them staying with us for the day.
 Once they are in our care one of our veterinarians performs a pre-surgical exam to ensure that your dog is in good health prior to the surgery.
 It is also at this time that pre-anesthetic blood work may be completed and evaluated.
 Your dog is then placed on intravenous fluid therapy to prevent dehydration and to help maintain blood pressure while under anesthesia.
 It also helps in the recovery from the surgery postoperatively.
 The surgery is then performed by one of our veterinarians and a Registered Veterinary Technologist who is present to monitor your dog’s vital sign and anesthesia.
-We are also proud to offer laser surgery for these two procedures.
-Laser surgery helps decrease tissue bleeding and discomfort.
 Warm-air blankets are used to keep them warm while under anesthesia and post-surgery until they are comfortable.
 There is also the option to have an identification tattoo or microchip implantation done while under anesthesia, a nail trim will also be performed.
 All surgical patients are given an injection of a pain medication before and after their surgery.
 They also go home with a few days of pain medication and anti-inflammatories.

 Once your dog has recovered we will contact you and give you an update on how they did during surgery and afterwards.
 When you pick your dog up a dedicated staff member will go through a take-home instructions package which includes what to expect after the surgery, any medications to go home, and an Elizabethan collar to prevent your dog from licking their incision.
 The cost of having your dog spayed or neutered varies.
 Please contact our staff members to inquire about having your dog spayed or neutered.